howerj/httpc/readme.md

   buffer size (of 128, which can be changed) will place limitations of URL length and line length (each field in the HTTP header is a single line).
 * File sizes are probably limited up to 2GiB on many platforms.
-* The library has a non-blocking version, however what this really means is 'less-blocky' and may block until a time out on a socket.
+* The library has a non-blocking mechanism, however what this really means is 'less-blocky' and may block until a time out on a socket.
 This is likely to improve and yield more often as time goes on.
 However turning this library into a fully non-blocking version is a non-trivial task.
 See